Pilot (The Drew Carey Show): Casting

 Carey plays a fictionalized version of himself.
 Drew is an assistant director of personnel at the Winfred-Lauder department store.
 Carey explained "I wanted a white-collar job with no authority and a bad boss.
 Someone to do all the work and get no credit.
 He could've worked in a bank, in insurance."
 Carey said it was "a no-brainer" on settling on the character, saying "It's just me."
 While Christa Miller was trying out for the role of Drew's close friend Kate O'Brien, ABC thought she might be too inexperienced for the role and they asked to see her appearance in the Seinfeld episode "The Doodle".
 The episode had yet to be aired and Miller had to beg the show's co-creator Larry David for a rough cut to show to ABC.
 Miller went on to secure the role of Kate and Helford considered her to be the only person right for the role.

 Ryan Stiles won the role of "hapless janitor" Lewis Kiniski.
-Despite being well known for his role on the British improve show Whose Line Is It Anyway?, Stiles still had to go through the audition process along with everybody else.
+Despite being well known for his role on the British improv comedy show Whose Line Is It Anyway?, Stiles still had to go through the audition process along with everybody else.
 He said, "I don't even think Drew was really even aware of Whose Line at that time because it hadn't been on the air (in the U.S.) that many years.
 I think it was only on Comedy Central at that time."
 Stiles admitted that he liked to have fun with his character and not psychoanalyze him.
 Following his appearance in The Beverly Hillbillies, Diedrich Bader realised he needed a regular income and decided to return to television.
 He tested out for The Drew Carey Show, but did not initially want to be cast in it.
 He told Kevin Smith that he wanted to drive up his price for the pilot of Partners.
 Bader lost out on the role of Bob to Jon Cryer and then learned The Drew Carey Show wanted to hire him to play Oswald Lee Harvey.

 The role of Mimi Bobeck went to Kathy Kinney.
 The actress was originally intended to be a one-episode guest star, but became a series regular when Helford noticed during editing of the pilot that the funniest scenes were those featuring Mimi.
 Kinney was hired for a further seven episodes, but eventually appeared in every episode.
 Robin Rauzi, writing for The Sun-Herald, branded Mimi "a moving visual assault with a personality to match" because of her painted-on eyebrows, bright eyeshadow and gaudy clothes.
 After relocating from Chicago, Ian Gomez spent a year auditioning for various shows, before being cast in the recurring role of Larry Almada in 1995.
 Other actors who appear in the pilot are Alaina Reed Hall, David St. James, Lauren Katz, Vic Helford and Natasha Silver.